quiltdata/nf-quilt/README.md

 # nf-quilt

-NextFlow plugin for reading and writing Quilt packages as a FileSystem
+Nextflow plugin for reading and writing Quilt packages as a FileSystem

-[`nf-quilt`](https://github.com/quiltdata/nf-quilt) (v0.3.2 or later) is a NextFlow [plugin](https://www.nextflow.io/docs/latest/plugins.html)
+[`nf-quilt`](https://github.com/quiltdata/nf-quilt) (v0.3.2 or later) is a Nextflow [plugin](https://www.nextflow.io/docs/latest/plugins.html)
-developed by [Quilt Data](https://quiltdata.com/) that enables you read and write directly to Quilt packages using `quilt+s3` URIs wherever your NextFlow pipeline currently use `s3` URIs.
+developed by [Quilt Data](https://quiltdata.com/) that enables you read and write directly to Quilt packages using `quilt+s3` URIs wherever your Nextflow pipeline currently use `s3` URIs.

 Inspired by the original [`nf-quilt`](https://github.com/nextflow-io/nf-quilt) plugin (v0.2.0) developed by Seqera labs.